insight-platform/Savant/docs/source/savant_101/12_var_interpolation.rst

 .. note:: Interpolation happens only **once**, when the module is being initialized.
 Even when the dynamic parameters are used, their values interpolated only **once**.

-OmegaConf's capabilities to interpolate configuration values are described in OmegaConf `interpolation <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation>`__ manual.
-Savant allows using all the features of OmegaConf, for example:
+OmegaConf value interpolation capabilities are described in OmegaConf `interpolation <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation>`__ manual.
+Savant supports all features of OmegaConf, for example:

 .. code-block:: yaml